 “Have any small businesses recouped any money from these scam artists,” I asked.

-The SBA advises that small business owners keep in mind the below when considering or electing to use a third party to apply for SBA funding programs:
+The SBA advises that small business owners keep in mind the following when considering or electing to use a third party to apply for SBA funding programs:

-- Small businesses can get free assistance in person or by calling one of SBA’s 68 District Offices and from information on SBA’s Web site ( ).
-They can also get assistance from Small Business Development Centers, Women’s Business Centers, Veterans Business Outreach Centers and SCORE Chapters, either free or for a reasonable fee.
-Location and contact information for the centers can be found on SBA’s Web site.
+- Small businesses can get free assistance in person or by calling one of the SBA’s 68 District Offices and from information on the SBA’s website.
+They can also get assistance from Small Business Development Centers, Women’s Business Centers, Veterans Business Outreach Centers, and SCORE Chapters, either free or for a fee.
+Location and contact information for the centers can be found on the SBA’s website, too.

 - Small businesses should ask for references and confer with trusted colleagues and institutions, such as the Better Business Bureau when selecting service providers.

-- Small businesses should clearly establish and document: 1) What they are being charged, 2) When they will be charged, 3) What they must do, and 4) What services they will receive.
+- Small businesses should clearly establish and document the following: what they are being charged, when they will be charged, what they must do, and what services they will receive.

 The SBA’s Office of the Inspector General will investigate and respond to all complaints.
-The SBA encourages anyone with knowledge of a misrepresentation regarding SBA Business Loan Programs, or any other SBA program, to contact SBA OIG by calling the OIG Hotline toll-free at (800) 767-0385, or submitting an online report at the SBA OIG Web page (www.sba.gov/ig), and click the link for “Report Fraud Waste or Abuse.”
+The SBA encourages anyone with knowledge of a misrepresentation regarding SBA Business Loan Programs, or any other SBA program, to contact the SBA OIG.